Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

-mapping projects under the banner of [FOSS4G](http://foss4g.org/) (short for free open source software for geo-applications) and affiliated with the umbrella body of the Open Source Geospatial Foundation ([OSGeo](http://www.osgeo.org/)), web mapping can now by undertaken by anyone with a computer and an internet connection.
+mapping projects under the banner of [FOSS4G](http://foss4g.org/) (short for free open source software for geo-applications) and affiliated with the umbrella body of the Open Source Geospatial Foundation ([OSGeo](http://www.osgeo.org/)), web mapping can now be undertaken by anyone with a computer and an internet connection.

 Inspired by a [web mapping course](http://www.sigte.udg.edu/summerschool2014/) at the University of Girona's [SIGTE](http://www.sigte.udg.edu/) service - much of which can now be done online via